Hydrogen: the skull logo emerging in tennis

 Tennis players wearing Hydrogen

 For the 2019 season Hydrogen has contracted Tomas Berdych and Spaniard Feliciano Lopez.
 Two high profile players to replace Fabio Fognini, who switched to EA7 (Emporio Armani) for 2019.
-Other players wearing Hydrogen are Italian Simone Bolelli, Frenchman Adrian Mannarino and Slovak Jozef Kovalic.
-Polona Hercog is currently the only WTA player featuring in the Hydrogen tennis team.
+Other male players wearing Hydrogen are Italian Simone Bolelli, Frenchman Adrian Mannarino and Slovak Jozef Kovalic.
+Polona Herzog and Vitalia Diatchenko are two WTA players featuring in the Hydrogen tennis team.

 Hydrogen’s bold designs